stassa/THELEMA/README.md

 THELEMA is an inductive logic programming algorithm and a program based on that algorithm.
-The algorithm learns a graph structure from sequential data, for instance a grammar from examples of sentences in tagret language.
+The algorithm learns a graph structure from sequential data, for instance a grammar from examples of sentences in a tagret language.

 For the time being THELEMA is taking its first baby steps in its very own blocks
-world: "Ability Text", the Controlled Natural Language at the heart of the Collectible Card Game Magic: the Gathering (no affiliation between this project and the publishers of that game).
+world: the Controlled Natural Language at the heart of the Collectible Card Game
+Magic: the Gathering known as "Ability Text" (no affiliation between this project and the publishers of that game).

 The image below is a diagram of a grammar THELEMA learned from a small set of 18 examples of Ability Text.
-It doesn't need a huge number to learn a half-way decent grammar and it's very fast and it's very simple.
+It doesn't need a huge number to learn a half-way decent grammar and it's very fast and very simple.

 ![Alt text](/../images/readme_image_files/destroy_short_lexicalised_rgnf.png?raw=true "Lexicalised Restricted-Greibach Normal Form")

 Using THELEMA
 =============

 THELEMA is written in Prolog.
-You will need to have Swi-Prolog 7.*.* installed on your system.
+You will need to have Swi-Prolog 7.0 or later installed on your system.

 Start THELEMA by loading the file:

-tree\_learning/load\_tree\_learning.pl
+> tree\_learning/load\_tree\_learning.pl

 On a windows machine you can double-click the file and it will open the Prolog console and the Swi-Prolog IDE.
 On Linux:

-a) change directory to tree\_learning
+1. change directory to tree\_learning
-b) start Swi-Prolog,  and
+2. start Swi-Prolog,  and
-c) enter "[load\_tree\_learning]."
+3. enter "[load\_tree\_learning]."

 On Linux that will *probably* not bring up the IDE.
 But you never know.